Dodge Charger (1966): 1966

 Significantly, the Charger's interior was different from all other cars, with a full-length center console and "all bucket seating" front and rear, inspired by the 1960-1962 Chrysler 300, and was similar to the 1964 Pontiac 2+2.
 The rear's pseudo-buckets could be folded down to create interior space accessible via the rear hatch.
-The Charger was not intended to compete head-to-head in performancy with pony cars, but was available with Chrysler's famed 426 Hemi V8.
+The upscale Charger was not intended to compete head-to-head with performance-oriented pony cars, but was available with engine options which included Chrysler's famed 426 Hemi (7.0 L) V8.